The short answer is no.

 Registered charities should also keep in mind the CRA Guidance Fundraising by Registered Charities at http://www.globalphilanthropy.ca/index.php/blog/canada_revenue_agency_guidance_on_fundraising_by_canadian_charities/

-In order for a charities foreign activities to be its “Own Activities” the charity needs to maintain “direction and control”
+In order for a Canadian registered charity to conduct foreign activities the foreign activities must be the “Own Activities” of the registered charity and unless the foreign group is a qualified donee then the Canadian registered charity needs to maintain “direction and control”

 Your charity may one day receive a letter from CRA or a call announcing that CRA would like to do a Books and Records Review of your charity.
 Although the letter may state something to the effect of “Please note that this review is not an audit, but review of the records to ensure they meet the requirements of subsection 230(2) of the Income Tax Act.
 As we would like to examine the current books and records, we request you to make available all the books and records, minutes of meetings, and any additional information that may be needed in connection with the above charitable registration.”

 For most charities, they should treat a books and records review in a similar way to an audit.
 After all if the books and records review does not turn out well you will probably have an audit.
 Here is some information specifically on the books and records review process but you also may wish to review my article on CRA audits.